 Find A Free Venue

 A venue can eat up a huge chunk of your party budget.
 Although renting out a bowling alley or a restaurant will lessen your workload, you’ll have to pay a small fortune for that help.
 Thankfully, there are many inexpensive and free locations to consider.
 If you didn’t want to host the party at home, then visit a local park or beach instead.
 Just check that you don’t need a reservation.
+There are venues where you could set up the decorations based on the theme.
+For instance, if it’s a water-themed party, consider water slide rentals miami or something similar.

 Ask For Food Donations